 Back home again

 It was late in the afternoon on Saturday, June 14, 2014, when I arrived from Seattle to my home in northeastern New Jersey.
-My wife Debbie and our sons, fifteen-year-old Matthew and thirteen-year-old Joseph, were all at home, awaiting my arrival.
+My wife Debbie and our sons, sixteen-year-old Matthew and fourteen-year-old Joseph were all at home, awaiting my arrival.
 I walked through the door and hugged and kissed each of them, my wife last.
 I held Debbie in my arms for a long while, feeling an indecipherable mixture of emotions.
 The overriding feeling that I had was gratitude.
 I was so grateful to God for having them in my life; it was almost overwhelming.
 I felt ready to collapse from the weight of my emotions and all that had happened.

 After a few minutes of talk, I decided that I wanted nothing more than to unpack and shower – and have a couple of beers.
 Oh boy, did I ever want a beer!
 All I craved was a return to normalcy – my home, my family, my dog at my feet, a cold one in my hand.
 Nothing more than that, but that is plenty for me.
 I’m a simple man, and to me, that is everything.
 I require nothing more than the company and the love of my family.